DHTMLX/docs-suite/docs/index.md

 Welcome to the documentation of DHTMLX Suite ‐ JavaScript UI widget library!

 This documentation provides insight into how to create cross-browser responsive web applications using DHTMLX Suite.
 It contains API references, overviews, initialization, configuration, customization, and event handling guides for each Suite widget.
 There is also guidance on how to build various web systems following the example of DHTMLX live demos.
-Additionally, here you will find links to code examples of Suite widgets used with Angular, React, and Vue.js.
+Additionally, here you will find links to code examples of Suite widgets used with Angular, React, Svelte and Vue.

 ## DHTMLX Suite widgets